Retropikzel/compile-r7rs/README.md

 ## Installing

 - Download the scman script
 - Place it in ${HOME}/.local/bin
 - Add ${HOME}/.local/bin to the PATH
     - For example add to your .bashrc: export PATH="${HOME}/.local/bin:${PATH}"
 - Make the script runnable
     - chmod -x ${HOME}/.local/bin/scman

+You can also run it in place with

+    ./scman ...

+but the ${HOME}/.local/bin needs to be in your path for you to be able to run the implementations.

 ## Usage